Dracon75/WeatherApp/README.md

 https://dracon75.github.io/WeatherApp/

 # Tech Used
-open weather api
+open weather map api,
-javascript
+ javascript,
  css/html

 # Description
 an app that shows both a current and five day forecast for most any city across the US.